cilium/cilium/Documentation/observability/hubble-exporter.rst

       hubble-export-allowlist: '{"verdict":["DROPPED","ERROR"]}'
     EOF

-The same can be done to filter out some data.
-For example all flows in ``kube-system`` namespace:
+You can do the same to selectively filter data.
+For example, to filter all flows in the ``kube-system`` namespace, run:

 .. code-block:: shell-session